HITLiXincodes/MTNet/README.md

 lr_size: the size of thumbnails
 hr_size: the size of reconstructed images
 ```
-**make sure there is no sub-dirs and all the encrypted images and ground truth share the same name**

 ### Test
-You can get the reconstructed images by running the test.py file.
+You can obtain the reconstructed images by running the test.py file.
+Make sure to set the correct file paths and model weights path.
+For more details, please refer to test.py.
 ```
 python test.py
 ```
-You need to set the correct file paths and the model weigthts path.
-For more detail, please refer to the test.py.

 ### Pretrained-Weights
-We offer the pretrained weights that can be download as follows:
+You can download the pretrained weights using the following links:
 | Model | Description | Download link|
 |:----------:|:------------:| :----------:|
 | BE-4 | BE-TPE with block size 4 |[Baidu Yun (Code:m7u9)](https://pan.baidu.com/s/146fQ2hCi8Pp4AMgXsVl91w)|